 Using a QDRO to arrange for the transfer of 401(k) or 403(b) retirement assets from one spouse to another allows tax-free access to the funds and avoids early withdrawal penalties.
 Similarly, to transfer or rollover retirement funds from an IRA, you'll need to make a "transfer incident to divorce," which offers the same tax benefits [source: Cussen].

-8: Don't Double Up on Child Tax Credit
+8: Don't Double Up on the Child Tax Credit

 Children are a joy, especially when it comes to claiming a Child Tax Credit.